A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Sequential inference and Bayesian model averaging

 After the resampling step, the posterior distribution is approximated as:

-where $a^i_t$ denotes the resampled ancestor index at time $t$ (see Algorithm \ref{BMA-pf}).
+where $a_t^i$ denotes the resampled ancestor index at time $t$ (see Algorithm \ref{BMA-pf}).

-A notable particle filtering method employed in this study is the Bootstrap Particle Filter (BPF) \citep{gordon1993novel}, which simplifies weight calculations by setting the importance distribution equal to the state transition distribution, i.e, $q_k(x_{k,t} | x_{k,0:t-1}, y_{t}, \theta)=f_k(x_{k,t} | x_{k,0:t-1},\theta)$.
-The particle filter scheme (Algorithm \ref{BMA-pf}) involves propagating many random realizations (particles) of the system state forward in time using the respective stochastic models (here, DTHP and SEIR models).
-Each particle is then assigned a weight proportional to the likelihood of its simulated observations matching the actual observed data.
+A notable particle filtering method employed in this study is the Bootstrap Particle Filter (BPF) \citep{gordon1993novel}, which simplifies weight calculations by setting the importance distribution equal to the state transition distribution, i.e., $q(x_t \mid x_{0:t-1}, y_t, \theta) = f(x_t \mid x_{0:t-1}, \theta)$.
+The particle filter propagates multiple realizations (particles) of the system state forward in time using Equation \eqref{dthp} for the DTHP and Equation \eqref{seir} for the SEIR model, with each particle assigned a weight proportional to the likelihood of its simulated observations matching the actual data.
+A detailed description of the BPF procedure is provided in Algorithm~\ref{BMA-pf}.

-In Algorithm \ref{BMA-pf}, the resampling step, outlined in Step \ref{res1}, eliminates particles with low weights and replicates those with higher weights.
+The resampling step, outlined in Step \ref{res1} of Algorithm \ref{BMA-pf}, eliminates particles with low weights and replicates those with higher weights.
 After resampling, all particle weights are reset to one.
-Unless stated otherwise, we employ stratified resampling throughout our implementations due to its efficiency and lower computational cost \citep{douc2005comparison, vieira2018bayesian}.
-Step \ref{fk} involves applying the transition density $f_k$, which corresponds to the state update rule of either the DTHP model (Equation \eqref{dthp}) or the SEIR model (Equation \eqref{sir}).
-Step \ref{wpmf} entails evaluating the negative binomial probability mass function, as defined in Equation \eqref{ydist_pmf}.
-In cases with missing observations, we set $w^{i}_{k,t} = 1$.
+Unless stated otherwise, we employ stratified resampling due to its efficiency and lower computational cost \citep{douc2005comparison, vieira2018bayesian}.
+Step \ref{fk} involves applying the transition density $f$, corresponding to the state update rule of the chosen model (DTHP or SEIR).
+Step \ref{wpmf} entails evaluating the probability mass function of the observation model (Equation \eqref{ydist_pmf}).
+In cases with missing observations, we set $w_t^i = 1$, for $i=1, \dots, N_x$.
 A notable feature of particle filtering is that it provides an unbiased estimate of the incremental likelihood.
-Specifically, we have:
+Specifically, we have

-and noting that in the case of the BPF, the weights are exactly $w_t = g(y_t | x_{k,t}, \theta)$, we can use the trajectories $\left\{ x_{k,t}^i \right\}_{i=1}^{N_x}$ sampled from the one-step-ahead predictive density $p(x_{k,t} | y_{1:t-1}, \theta)$ and use a Monte Carlo approximation of the expectation to obtain:
+and noting that, in the case of the BPF, the weights are exactly $w_t = g(y_t | x_{t}, \theta)$, we can use the trajectories $\{ x^{i}_{k,t} \}_{i=1}^{N_x}$ sampled from the one-step-ahead predictive density $p(x_{t} | y_{1:t-1}, \theta)$ and use a Monte Carlo approximation of the expectation to obtain:

-Hence, by the law of total probability, we can deduce the marginal likelihood up to the time $t$ for a given $\theta_{k}$ :
+Hence, the marginal likelihood up to time $t$ for a given $\theta$ is approximated by the product of incremental likelihoods: